This Is What the Truth Feels Like: Commercial performance

-In the United States, the album debuted at number one on the Billboard 200 chart, selling 84,000 album-equivalent units in the week ending March 24, according to Nielsen Music.
-In addition, This Is What the Truth Feels Like was also the best-selling album of the week, ranking number one on Billboards Top Album Sales chart, with pure album sales of 76,000 copies (90% of overall units).
-It became Stefani's first number-one and third top-five album as a solo artist.
-The only time she previously reached the top was with her band No Doubt with their third record Tragic Kingdom (1995).
-With this feat, she became the fifth woman to first reach number one as part of a band or group, and then later earn their own solo leader.
+In the United States, the album debuted at number one on the Billboard 200 chart, selling 84,000 album-equivalent units.
 However, it also marked the lowest first week sales for one of her albums, with Love.
 Angel.
 Music.
 Baby. and The Sweet Escape selling 309,000 copies and 243,000 copies in their first weeks, respectively.
 With the release Stefani peaked at number four on the Billboard Artist 100 chart, up approximately 557% from her previous peak of 53, the chart's fourth-highest jump ever.
 The following week, Billboard reported that the album dropped 16 places on the Billboard 200, with sales decreasing 78% to 17,700 copies.
 For the next five weeks, the album continued to drop down the charts.
-In its seventh week, it jumped from number 82 to number 59, the same week she appeared on The Late Late Show with James Corden.
+In its seventh week, it jumped from number 82 to number 59.
 The record was on the chart for 13 weeks; its final position for the week ending August 6, 2016, was number 114.
-On May 27, 2016, This Is What the Truth Feels Like was made available on vinyl exclusively at Barnes & Noble in the United States; after its release, it debuted and peaked at number 23 on the Vinyl Albums component chart.